beedyboy/data-hero/README.md

 - isEmpty `to take boolean value`
 - email `to take boolean value`
 - isNumeric `to take boolean value`
+- isBoolean `takes a boolean value`
+- isTrue `takes a boolean value`
+- isFalse `takes a boolean value`
+- compare `use to compare two fields e.g. password`

 **Note: Any rule applied above will return `false` is validation passes !**